National Schism

-Although Greece emerged victorious and secured new territory by the Treaty of Sèvres, the bitter effects of this division were the main features of Greek political life until the 1940s, and contributed to Greece's defeat in the Greco-Turkish War, the collapse of the Second Hellenic Republic, the 1925 Coup d'etat by Pangalos and the dictatorial Metaxas Regime.
-The National Schism reflected the differences between the "New Greece" gained after the Balkan Wars of 1912–13 consisting of Thrace, Macedonia, Epirus, Crete, and the North Aegean islands vs. the "old Greece" that consisted of the pre-1912 territories.
-In general, people in "New Greece" were more Venizelist while people in "old Greece" were much more royalist.
+Although Greece emerged victorious and secured new territory by the Treaty of Sèvres, the bitter effects of this division were the main features of Greek political life until the 1940s, and contributed to Greece's defeat in the Greco-Turkish War, the collapse of the Second Hellenic Republic, the 1925 Coup d'état by Pangalos and the dictatorial Metaxas regime.
+The National Schism reflected the differences between the "New Greece" formed by territorial gains after the Balkan Wars of 1912–13, consisting of Thrace, Macedonia, Epirus, Crete, and the North Aegean islands, and the "Old Greece" which consisted of the pre-1912 territories.
+People in "New Greece" were generally pro-Venizelist, while people in "Old Greece" were more pro-royalist.

 Source of the conflict

 The main cause of the conflict was the dispute between Venizelos and King Constantine over power in Greece, in which the development of true representation had been slow since the creation of the state.
 Up until the 1870s and the King's acceptance of the principle that the leader of the majority party in Parliament should be given the mandate to form a government, the formation of political groupings around a leader who could govern if this pleased the King meant that the supposedly parliamentary government was actually at the monarch's discretion.

 Many reformists and liberals viewed meddling by the monarchy in politics as deleterious.
 The negative public attitude towards the monarchy was strengthened by the defeat of the Greek army, headed by Constantine (then the Crown Prince), in the Greco-Turkish War of 1897.
 Many of these hopes for reform were also shared by young officers in the Hellenic Army, who felt humiliated by the defeat, and who were influenced by republicanism.

 A "Military League" was formed, and on 15 August 1909, they issued a pronunciamiento at the Goudi barracks in Athens.
 The movement, which demanded reforms in government and military affairs, was widely supported by the public; King George was forced to give in to the military's demands.
 He appointed Kyriakoulis Mavromichalis as Prime Minister and accepted the dismissal of the Princes from the military.